ebranlard/aerobench/README.md

 ### Submitting results

-Results are not shared on the main branch but on the `results` branch of this repository.

 You can verify that your results are well formatted by running the main plotting script `plot.py` (see [here](#scripts)).